1d Conformal Field Theory and Dispersion Relations: Conclusions

 In this work, we have obtained a dispersion relation for $d=1$ CFT four-point correlation function of identical operators with scaling dimension $\Delta_{\phi}$ being integers (for bosons) and half-integers (for fermions).
 We have also studied tree-level and $1$-loop $AdS_{2}$ Witten diagrams for bulk scalars with cubic and quartic interactions.

 An important direction for future work would be to derive analytical formulas for the $1$-$d$ dispersion kernel for general values of $\Delta_{\phi}$.
 One method towards this would be to find the kernel in the Lorentzian inversion formula for general $\Delta_{\phi}$ and then use that to compute the dispersion kernel following the same procedure discussed in this paper.
-Another method of computing the dispersion kernel is to solve the integral equation for the kernel found in \cite{Paulos:2020zxx}.
+Another method of computing the dispersion kernel is to solve the integral equation \eqref{gwidehatPaulos} for the kernel found in \cite{Paulos:2020zxx}.
 Both approaches should yield the same result.
-We have in particular checked that the expression for the fermionic kernel for $\Delta_{\phi}=1/2$ in this paper matches with the one obtained in \cite{Paulos:2020zxx}\footnote{The dispersion kernel defined in this paper is related to the one defined in \cite{Paulos:2020zxx} upto a pre-factor.
-This is because the cross-ratio dependent function in the correlator in \cite{Paulos:2020zxx} i.e. $\tilde{\mathcal{G}}(z)$ is related to the one we defined in Eq.~\eqref{4ptcorr} (i.e. $\mathcal{G}(z)$), as $\tilde{\mathcal{G}}(z)=\mathcal{G}(z)/z^{2\Delta_{\phi}}$.
-We have considered this fact while making the exact comparisons.}.
 The integral equation in \cite{Paulos:2020zxx} can be solved numerically for any $\Delta_{\phi}$, but it would be desirable to find analytical methods to solve it for general $\Delta_{\phi}$.

 It would be interesting to derive the Lorentzian inversion formula kernel and the dispersion kernel for mixed correlators\footnote{Dispersion relation for mixed correlators in $d\ge 2$ CFTs will appear in \cite{carmi}.} which involve external operators with unequal scaling dimensions.
 A $1$-$d$ CFT dispersion relation for mixed correlators would be useful for providing an alternative formulation of the $1$-$d$ CFT mixed correlator Polyakov bootstrap which has recently been initiated in \cite{Ghosh:2023wjn}.